Birmingham Car Accident Lawyer

 Imagine it’s a regular day.
 You’re on I-20 or I-65, heading home after work.
 Suddenly, you get hit by another car.
 It happens every day, all over the Birmingham region.
 Fender benders, T-bones, and rear-end collisions can slow down traffic and leave people injured.

-After any car accident in Birmingham, you need to contact an experienced attorney.
-Guster Law Firm, LLC can help deal with insurance companies and lawyers, fighting for your legal right to financial damages.
-But, before you contact us to file a car accident claim, there are things that need to be done—and things you need to avoid doing.
+After any car accident, you need to contact an experienced car accident attorney in Birmingham, AL. Guster Law Firm, LLC can help deal with insurance companies and lawyers, fighting for your legal right to financial damages.
+But, before you contact us to file a you need to avoid doing.
 Below are a few examples of both.